Optimal Design Emulators: A Point Process Approach: Optimal Design Emulator

 Another relevant scenario is the desire to enforce certain {\em projection properties} of designs.
-Typically, the desired projection property is to enforce space-fillingness or non-collapsingness in all marginal dimensions as well as in the full $d$-dimensional design space.
-For instance, it is well known that Latin hypercube designs preserve space-fillingness of the 1-dimensional marginals but do not enforce this constraint on the higher-order marginals.
-Generally, adding this constraint to design construction has been a challenge, both in formulating an appropriate mathematical criterion and in optimizing the resulting criterion.
+Typically, it is desirable to enforce space-fillingness and/or non-collapsingness in all marginal dimensions as well as in the full $d$-dimensional design space.
+For instance, it is well known that LHS designs preserve space-fillingness of the 1-dimensional marginals but do not enforce this constraint on the higher-order marginals.
 Recently, \cite{joseph2015maximum} proposed a criterion that aims to preserve the space-fillingness constraint in all marginal sub-spaces when constructing $d$-dimensional designs, but in general there has been little work in this area due to the computational difficulty of finding such designs.

+Fortunately, for separable kernels (such as (\ref{eqn:corrfn})) the DPP was recently shown to preserve space-fillingness in all lower-dimensional subspaces in the continuous setting \citep{mazoyer:2019}.
+Space-fillingness of the lower-dimensional projections is a good property, but it could come at the expense of space-fillingness in higher dimensions if one focuses myopically only on the lower-dimensional properties.
+On the other hand, focusing on higher-dimensional space-fillingness may cause lower dimensional projections to have duplicate coordinate values even though overall the points do exhibit space-fillingness in the lower-dimensional projection.
+In other words, it is possible to produce a design that is more effective at simultaneously space-fiilling the lower and higher dimensional spaces.
+The conditioning procedure we outline removes the possibility of overlapping points in lower-dimensional projections to increase the efficiency of lower-dimensional calculations.
+So, we propose enforcing non-collapsingness via a conditioning constraint, resulting in designs with lower-dimensional projections that are both space-filling and non-overlapping.

 Our sequential formulation allows one to easily enforce the non-collapsing projection property constraint -- that is, to remove the possibility of design points overlapping in their marginal projections.
 Let